My Home Page with Links to My Other

 nuclear war.
 Scrambled planes were stopped by an officer who drove his car on

-He argues that in the United States,
+Sagan argues that in the United States,

-and probably Russia, overconfidence reigns in the nuclear weapons system.
+and probably Russia, overconfidence reigns.
 The lack

 of prior inadvertent nuclear wars has produced unwarranted complacency.
 The